agbleze/mine_sites/README.md

 mining_sites_detector package provides complete pipeline for training deep learning models on Sentinel‑2 imagery to detect mining sites.
 The package handles all necessary preprocessing, data loading, model architecture design, training and evaluation.

-A Convolutional Neural Network (CNN) is design from scratch ingest all 13 bands from sentinel 2.
+A Convolutional Neural Network (CNN) designed from scratch, ingests all 13 bands from sentinel 2.

 ## Installation